mrizkyp22/api-mocha-ts/README.md

     BASE_URL=your_base_url
     USERNAME=your_username
     PASSWORD=your_password

+## Running Test
-4. **Running Test**: To run the automated tests, follow these steps:
+To run the automated tests, follow these steps:
     ```sh
     npm run dev